-Hurricane Katrina made landfall in New Orleans on August 29, 2005, but the decisions that caused the disaster extend across the twentieth century.
-After the city weathered a major hurricane in 1915, its Sewerage and Water Board believed that developers could safely build housing away from the high ground near the Mississippi.
-And so New Orleans grew in lowlands that relied on significant government subsidies to stay dry.
-When the flawed levee system surrounding the city and its suburbs failed, these were the neighborhoods that were devastated.
-The homes that flooded belonged to Louisianans black and white, rich and poor.
-Katrina’s flood washed over the twentieth-century city.
+Hurricane Katrina made landfall in New Orleans on August 29, 2005, but the decisions that caused the disaster can be traced back almost a full century.
+After the city weathered a major hurricane in 1915, its Sewerage and Water Board believed that developers could safely build housing away from the high ground near the Mississippi, on lowlands that relied on significant government subsidies to stay dry.
+When the flawed levee system failed, these were the neighborhoods that were devastated.

 The flood line tells one important story about Katrina, but it is not the only story that matters.
-Andy Horowitz investigates the response to the flood, when policymakers reapportioned the challenges the water posed, making it easier for white New Orleanians to return home than it was for African Americans.
-And he explores how the profits and liabilities created by Louisiana’s oil industry have been distributed unevenly among the state’s citizens for a century, prompting both dreams of abundance—and a catastrophic land loss crisis that continues today.
+Andy Horowitz investigates the response to the flood, when policymakers made it easier for white New Orleanians to return home than for African Americans.
+And he explores how the profits and liabilities created by Louisiana’s oil industry have been distributed unevenly, prompting dreams of abundance—and a catastrophic land loss crisis that continues today.